 As more people access company resources from home, this shift creates many unexpected variables for manufacturers that may harm employees and the company.

 Employee discipline is a significant variable with remote work.
-We have witnessed people who are focused and productive within the boundaries of the office or factory environment.
+We have witnessed people who are focused and productive within the office or factory environment’s boundaries.
 Those same people may lack restraint and have few barriers when working remotely.

 Netflix added 28 million subscribers in the first three quarters of 2020.
 Streaming content, online shopping, and social media rob employers of millions of paid hours each year.
 The most egregious we’ve heard of recently was someone who was working less than 8 hours a week and claiming 40 hours of paid work.